simplecontainer/smr/README.md

 - CLI client to interact with the simplecontainer manager
 - Fast learning curve - no over complication
 - Reliable dependency ordering and readiness probes
+- Recreate containers from the KV store in case of failure
 - Templating of the container objects to leverage secrets and configuration